 Editor’s Note: Since publication of this article, we’ve written a new series with updated information on Adore Me.
 This new series is not a review, but is meant to inform consumers about specific changes to the company since the publication of this piece.
-To access, that series, please click here: Part 1 (why we’re revisiting the brand), Part 2a & 2b (thoughts on Adore Me’s new in-house designed collection), and Part 3 (a conversation with the CEO).
+To access that series, please visit the following pages: Part 1 – why we’re revisiting Adore Me, Part 2a – thoughts on the new collection, Part 2b – more thoughts on the new collection, and Part 3 – a conversation with the CEO, Morgan Hermand-Waiche.

 Disclosure: The lingerie in this review was provided by Adore Me.
 All opinions are my own.

 In the lingerie industry, there’s a bit of a taboo against actually saying something negative about a brand.
 Everyone’s awesome to work with.
 Every design is amazingly perfect.
 Every collection is the best one yet.
 Even when a brand is doing something that’s obviously a problem, no one wants to be the one to actually say it.
 Today’s review of Adore Me probably won’t make that company very happy.
 But there are some things I’ve noticed about the way Adore Me does business that concern me, and I feel that other customers should be made aware.
 As a result this review is broken into two parts: my commentary on the issues with the way Adore Me brands itself and a review of the product sample I was sent.